 - Check your credit history: You can get copies of your credit report directly from the credit bureaus in Canada, as well as from free credit morning services such as Borrowell and Credit Karma.
 Ensure all the information there is correct.
 You can file a dispute if there’s a mistake in your credit report.

-- Get credit counseling: if you’re having difficulty paying off your credit card debt, you can opt for a credit counseling session.
+- Get credit counselling: if you’re having difficulty paying off your credit card debt, you can opt for a credit counselling session.
 Where you get information on your finances and explore available options for paying off your debts.
-You need to know your monthly income, then get your current credit card and loan statement before proceeding with a credit counseling session.
+You need to know your monthly income, then get your current credit card and loan statement before proceeding with a credit counselling session.

 - Start afresh by filing bankruptcy: It might be challenging to continue servicing your loans while trying to come out of debt.
 Bankruptcy may be your last resort.
 There’s no point hanging onto debts you can’t fully repay; you may not be able to rewrite your credit history.